 on.
 Contact our Communications and Recruiting Coordinator today!

-The PLSS B.S. degree plan is offered with several areas of specialization:
+The PLSS B.S. degree plan is offered with several areas of concentration:

 MINIMUM HOURS REQUIRED FOR GRADUATION – 120 HOURS